-Cultural route Roman Emporer – Enjoy the Roman Serbia – country where 17 Roman Emperors were born.
-Roman emperors left us cultural heritage and cities, tradition of growing wineyards and wine production.
+Explore Ancient Roman Serbia – a country where 17 Roman Emperors were born!
+Roman emperors left us cultural heritage and cities, the tradition of growing vineyards and wine production.
 And all aforementioned, combined with Serbian hospitality, beautiful nature, delicious traditional food will make this tour enjoyable.
-The Roman Paths tour features the best of the ancient Empire as it winds through glorious cities, intriguing monasteries and majestic ruins.
+The Roman Paths Tour features the best of the ancient Empire as it winds through glorious cities, intriguing monasteries and majestic ruins.
 Follow the Roman path and watch as history unfolds before your eyes!

-Arrival in Belgrade and meeting with guide at the Airport.
+Arrival in Belgrade and meeting with the guide at the airport.
 Departure to Niš, accommodation in a hotel.
 Welcome drink and snack at the hotel.
-Sightseeing of most important sights, visit Niš Fortress, a complex and very important cultural and historical monument, an edificient that dominate the urban nucleus of the city.
-Visit the monument of Šaban BajramoviĆ, worldwide famous Balkan gypsy jazz king.
-Departure to Mediana, an arheological site from the late Roman period.
-It was a royal property with luxurious residence and highly organized economy, placed in the suburb of the antique NiŠ-Naissus.
-Return to the hotel, ralaxation.
-Dinner in traditional restaurant with south-serbian specialties.
+Sightseeing of most important sights; visiting the Niš Fortress, a very important cultural and historical edifice that dominates the urban nucleus of the city.
+Visiting the monument of Šaban Bajramović, a worldwide famous Balkan gypsy jazz king.
+Departure to Mediana, an archeological site from the late Roman period.
+It was a royal property with luxurious residence and a highly organized economy, placed in the suburb of the antique Naissus (modern Niš).
+Return to the hotel, relaxation.
+Dinner in a traditional restaurant serving south-Serbian specialties.
 Overnight.

-After breakfast at the hotel, departure to Knjaževac, to enjoy in some quaity winetasting.
-Tour continues to Timacum Minus, which represent Roman habitantion.
-Fortress and nearby village was dated in 1st century AD, and last up until Justinian’s restore of the empire in 6th century.
-After that we will visit Felix Romuliana, Roman site, the former residence of the Emperor Galerius, who was born and buried on this place.
-You will have opportunity to find out why this is one of the most important late Roman sites in Europe.
+After breakfast at the hotel, departure to Knjaževac, to enjoy some quality winetasting.
+Tour continues to Timacum Minus, which represents Roman habitation.
+Fortress and nearby villages were dated in 1st century AD, and last up until Justinian’s restoration of the empire in 6th century.
+After that, we will visit Felix Romuliana, Roman site, the former residence of Emperor Galerius, who was born and buried in this place.
+You’ll find out the reason why this place was considered the most important late Roman sites in Europe.
 Departure to Zaječar.
 Accommodation at the hotel.
-Dinner in ethno restaurant – typical „kafana“ in Timok’s region, with authentic atmosphere.
+Dinner in a typical restaurant in Timok’s region, with an authentic atmosphere.
 Overnight at the hotel.

 Breakfast at the hotel.
-Departure toward Jabukovac, magic village where you will meet people who will tell you the story about Vlach’s magic, a custom that exist from period B.C .
-You don’t have to beleive in it, even they do, but you should left to your imagination.
-Follows way and visit of Vratna monastery, that lies hidden between the high peaks of Miroc Mountain beside Jabuča River.
+Departure toward Jabukovac, a magic village where you’ll meet people who will tell you the story about Vlach’s magic, a custom that exists from the B.C period.
+After this, we’ll head to the Vratna Monastery, which lies hidden between the high peaks of Miroc Mountain beside the Jabuča River.
 Vratna Monastery is located at the very entrance to the famous Vratna stone gates.
 Departure to Kladovo, accommodation at the hotel.
 Overnight.

 Breakfast at the hotel.
 Panoramic and walking tour of Belgrade with a local tourist guide.
-First, we will visit the Republic Square, Knez Mihailova Street, Belgrade’s main pedestrian zone, than Terazije, Parliament and Saint Mark’s Church and the Royal palace.
-We will take a walk at the Kalemegdan fortress, primary built by Celts in the third century.
-Here we will have Belgrade underground tour.
-A perfect way to discover the hidden secrets of Belgrade is to explore underground.
-These underground places present older layers of Belgrade that various cultures built over ramparts of the conqueredcity, a scenario which occurred 38 times.
-Lunch at the Kalemgdan Fortress, below confluence of nor only two big Rivers – Danube and Sava, but also crossroads of civilisations through history.
-Visit of Saint Sava Temple, the largest Serbian Orthodox church, the largest Orthodox place of worship in the Balkans and one of the largest Orthodox churches in the world.
+First, we’ll visit the Republic Square, Knez Mihailova Street, Belgrade’s main pedestrian zone, than Terazije, Parliament and the Saint Mark’s Church and the Royal Palace.
+We’ll take a walk at the Kalemegdan fortress, primarily built by Celts in the third century.
+Here we’ll take Belgrade underground tour.
+This is a perfect way to discover the hidden secrets of Belgrade.
+Lunch at the Kalemgdan Fortress, from where a magnificent view is spread to the confluence of the Danube and Sava rivers.
+Later, we’ll visit Saint Sava Temple, the largest Serbian Orthodox church in the Balkans and one of the largest Orthodox churches in the world.
 Free time.
 Return to the hotel, overnight.

-Day 6.
-Belgrade – Maradik – Monastery Krusedol – Sremski Karlovci – Petrovaradin Forterss – Novi Sad – Belgrade (B,L) (cca 200 km)
+Belgrade – Maradik – Monastery Krusedol – Sremski Karlovci – Petrovaradin Fortress – Novi Sad – Belgrade (BL) (approx. 200 km)

 Breakfast.
-Depart to old Roman town Sirmium, today Sremska Mitrovica, one of four Roman capitals and visit archeological site and museum.
+Depart to old Roman town Sirmium, today Sremska Mitrovica, one of four Roman capitals.
+We’ll visit the archeological site and the museum.
 One of the oldest towns in Europe, it was once known as Sirmium, the capital of the Roman Empire.
 The complex is an archeological site of excavated objects that today is a unique open-air museum.
-Visit the Zasavica, special Nature Reserve, famous for its numerous and diverse wildlife.
+Later, we’ll visit Zasavica, a special Nature Reserve, famous for its numerous and diverse wildlife.
 It is also famous as one of the centres for the conservation of genetic resources of domestic animals in Serbia.
-Lunch in the nature.
+Lunch in nature.
 Return to Belgrade.
 Free time for individual exploring of the city.
 Overnight.

 Breakfast at the hotel.
-Free time till transfer to the Airport.
+Free time until transfer to the airport.

 *END OF PROGRAM*